Iron486/Iron486/README.md

 I am currently a 23 year-old master's degree student in Geophysics, willing to pursue a career in Data Science/Machine Learning.

-In my repositories, I load the projects that I completed and those which I am working on.
+In my repositories I load the projects that I completed and those which I am working on.

 I accomplished ML tasks on multiclass and binary classifications, regression, clustering, NLP; and I uploaded some scripts used to develop some small-scale programs with a Python GUI.

+I published some open datasets and I cleaned and preprocessed them to make them easily reusable.

 Furthermore, I solved some exercises using PostgreSQL and I tried to apply my domain knowledge in geoscience to accomplish some Data Science tasks using regression analysis and statistical tests.